 Going Gray: Why most People feel Stuck

-(and What the Process actually Looks Like)
+(and What the Process Actually Looks Like)

-Most people feel stuck when it comes to going gray—not because they don’t want it, but because they don’t understand the process.
+Most people feel stuck when it comes to going gray — not because they don’t want it, but because they don’t understand the process.

-For most women, it feels like there are only two options:
+For most women, it feels like there are only two options: let it grow out and deal with it, or keep coloring it forever.
+And neither one feels great.

-But what most people don’t realize is—there are actually three paths.
+There is maintenance either way.
+But what most people don’t realize is — there are actually three paths.

 The 3 Ways to Go Gray